How to Wear a Tennis Elbow Brace Properly to Maximize the Benefits

 Signs Your Brace May Be Worsening Pain: If the brace worsens pain, it could indicate other conditions like Radial Tunnel Syndrome or Golfer’s Elbow, and a proper diagnosis is needed.

 Alleviate was founded by a patient-and-clinician duo to bring the effective chronic pain treatment from physical therapy offices to everyone's home.
-With our Tennis Elbow System, that includes the Guided Recovery Program, you can use the Alleviate Method to recover from Tennis Elbow at home.
-No physical therapy training required!
+With our Tennis Elbow System (which comes with the Tennis Elbow Brace, Elbow Massager, Guided Recovery Program in the Alleviate App, and our popular Recovery Balm), you can use the Alleviate Method to recover from Tennis Elbow at home.